 GSK told us it expects to have data on the second RSV season in the Northern Hemisphere in the third quarter of this year.

 Pfizer.
 Results from the main Pfizer phase 3 clinical trial in adults age 60 and older, which began in 2021 and is ongoing, showed a vaccine efficacy of 85.7% in preventing at least three lower respiratory tract illness symptoms due to RSV, with two cases in the vaccine group and 14 in the placebo group through one RSV season, or at least six months.
 Efficacy in preventing at least two symptoms was 66.7%, with 11 cases in the vaccine group and 33 in the placebo.
-Pfizer hasn’t yet published these results in a peer-reviewed journal.
+(Update: The results were published in the New England Journal of Medicine in April.)

 Lower respiratory tract illness symptoms included cough, sputum production, wheezing, shortness of breath and tachypnea, or rapid breathing.